Márton Fucsovics: 2019: Sofia final, top 40

-2020: Success at Majors: two fourth and a third rounds
+2020: Success at Majors: two fourth rounds

 Fucsovics started his 2020 season at the Qatar ExxonMobil Open.
 Getting past qualifying, he beat eighth seed, Frances Tiafoe, in the first round.
 He lost in the quarterfinals to Miomir Kecmanović.
 As the top seed at the first edition of the Bendigo Challenger, he retired during his second-round match against Andrea Vavassori due to an ankle injury.
 Ranked 67 at the Australian Open, he upset 13th seed, Denis Shapovalov, in the first round.
-He ended up reaching the fourth round where he was defeated by third seed, former world No. 1, and six-time champion, Roger Federer, in four sets.
+He ended up reaching the fourth round, where he was defeated by third seed, former world No. 1, and six-time champion, Roger Federer, in four sets.

 Making it past qualifying at the Rotterdam Open, Fucsovics was eliminated in the first round by sixth seed and world No. 12, Roberto Bautista Agut.
 In Marseille, he lost in the first round to Alexander Bublik.
 At the Dubai Championships, he was beaten in the first round by third seed and world No. 9, Gaël Monfils.
 Representing Hungary in the Davis Cup tie against Belgium, he wom both of his matches beating Kimmer Coppejans and Ruben Bemelmans.
 In the end, Hungary won the tie over Belgium 3–2.
 The ATP tour canceled all tournaments from March 12 through July due to the Coronavirus pandemic.

 When the ATP tour resumed tournament play in August, Fucsovics competed at the Western & Southern Open.
-This event usually takes place in Cincinnati but this year, it was held at the USTA Billie Jean King National Tennis Center in New York City in order to reduce unnecessary player travel by centralizing the tournament and the subsequent US Open in the same venue.
+This event usually takes place in Cincinnati, but this year, it was held at the USTA Billie Jean King National Tennis Center in New York City in order to reduce unnecessary player travel by centralizing the tournament and the subsequent US Open in the same venue.
 Making it through qualifying, he beat 14th seed and world No. 19, Grigor Dimitrov, in the second round in three sets.
 He lost in the third round to Filip Krajinović.
 Ranked 66 at the US Open, he upset 14th seed, world No. 20, and last year semifinalist, Grigor Dimitrov, in the second round.
 He fell in the third round to American Frances Tiafoe.

 Ranked 63 at the French Open, Fucsovics stunned fourth seed and world No. 5, Daniil Medvedev, in the first round to earn his first career top-10 victory.
 He ended up making it to the fourth round where he lost to 13th seed and world No. 12, Andrey Rublev.

 After Roland Garros, Fucsovics played at the Bett1Hulks Indoors.
 Here, he was defeated in the first round by Gilles Simon.
 Getting past qualifying at the Paris Masters, he was ousted from the tournament in the first round by 15th seed, world No. 24, and 2018 finalist, Borna Ćorić.
 His final tournament of the season was at the Sofia Open.
-Last year finalist at this event, he lost in the first round to eventual champion Jannik Sinner.
+Last year's finalist at this event, he lost in the first round to eventual champion Jannik Sinner.

 Fucsovics ended the year ranked No. 55.